wnmmenoovg/whitepaper/economy/token.md

 order: 1
 ---

-Snail Trail has a **single** native token.
+Snail Trail has a **single** native ERC-20 compliant token.
 Tokens will be rewarded to users through in-game mechanics and players will be able use these tokens on several mechanics.

 ### Utility